CBIIT/bento-docs/source/configuration/program-detail-page.md

 # Program Details Page
-The Program Details Page displays detailed, program-level information for each of the programs that has submitted data to your data sharing platform.
+The Program Details Page displays detailed, program-level information for each of the programs that has submitted data to the data sharing platform.
 A Bento Program Details Page has several configurable components.
 See below for details.

 ![Program Details Page Elements](../assets/program-detail-page.png)